Monday, October 25, 2010

 SAMBO'S WAS FOUNDED IN 1957.
 BY 1979, THEY HAD 1,200 OUTLETS IN 47 STATES.
 AROUND THAT TIME, CIVIL RIGHTS GROUPS PROTESTED THAT THE NAME AND INTERIOR DECORATIONS WERE OFFENSIVE TO BLACK PEOPLE.
 LAWSUITS WERE FILED.
 DESPITE CHANGING THE NAME AND OTHER CONCESSIONS, THE COMPANY CRUMBLED.
 TODAY, ONLY THE ORIGINAL RESTAURANT IN SANTA BARBARA CALIFORNIA REMAINS.

-Werner MF'ed the police, Latinos, blacks, Jews and Asians as we sped away.
+Werner MF'ed the police, Hispanics, blacks, Jews and Asians as we sped away.
 To avoid being bludgeoned to death in his sleep by this potential psychotic, Bryan had us dropped off three blocks from his place.

 Inside, up against the bare cinder block wall, Bryan pointed to a beat up sofa and said, "I'll get you a pillow and blanket."
 I emptied my pockets onto a coffee table that was a sliver of wall paneling set atop three stacks of, "POPULAR MECHANICS," magazines.
 I asked, "Where's the bathroom?"
 Bryan pointed to a finger-shaped sign above the kitchenette's door that read: REST ROOMS OUT BACK.
-To this day, other than port-a-potties that would be my only exposure to a genuine outhouse, (yes it did have a crescent moon cut out of its door).
+To this day, other than port-a-potties that would be my only exposure to a genuine outhouse, (yes it did have a crescent moon cut out of its ramshackle wooden door).
 In the morning, I found out that the shower was also out back.

 Bryan lent me some clothes and took me to a laundromat.
 He was out of work so we spent most of the next two days watching TV, (yawn), seeing both local points of interest (YAWN!) or visiting with his CB friends, (DOUBLE YAWN !!).
 We ate all our meals in burger joints but on the last day to show my appreciation, after he turned down my offer of gas money, I treated him to a regular restaurant.
 He chose Sambo's.